cesarsotovalero/cesarsotovalero.github.io/_posts/2023/2023-06-22-how-to-give-a-great-technical-presentation.md

 I'll walk you through some effective strategies for technical presentations.
 If you follow me, I've no doubts you'll be able to nailing your next one.

-**TL;DR:** I believe that the secret to delivering a great presentation is feeling in control.
-This enables the necessary confidence communicate effectively and being perceived as an expert.
+**TL;DR:** I believe that the secret to delivering a great technical presentation is feeling in control.
+This enables the necessary confidence to communicate effectively, and it also helps to be perceived as an expert.

 <figure class="jb_picture">
   {% responsive_image path: img/posts/2023/2023-03-22/circus.jpg alt:"Public speaking is a circus" %}